 A handful of tracks from their second, third and fourth albums also made the cut, but nothing from their debut.
 The Horrors have matured; evolved even in the twelve years since Strange House was released, and it simply doesn’t represent the kind of band they are anymore.

 These days Badwan has seemingly calmed down.
 Perhaps his once erratic behaviour was on account of a drug addiction (hardly surprising in that scene), and now he’s seen the error of his ways.
-Midway through the set though, he did announce, “push to the front, c’mon, I have no regard for your personal safety.”
-This instruction largely went ignored— the clientele are vastly different in modern times, older people who are trying to look edgy but have far too many responsibilities to go the whole nine yards, and they’re certainly not the kind of people who jump headfirst in to a pit.
+Midway through the set though, he did announce, “push to the front, c’mon, I have no regard for your personal safety”.
+This instruction largely went ignored— the clientele is vastly different in modern times, older people who are trying to look edgy but have far too many responsibilities to go the whole nine yards, and they’re certainly not the kind of people who jump headfirst into a pit.